jtbrown6/ocp4-metal-install/k3s-ubuntu-lab/setup_guide.md

     *   **IP Address:** `192.168.1.89` (The **HAProxy** LAN IP)
 4.  **Save:** Add the record.

-    *   **Explanation:** When a client on your LAN queries Pi-hole for `grafana.komebacklabs.lan`, Pi-hole will now respond with `192.168.1.89`.
-The client will then send its HTTPS request to HAProxy.
-HAProxy's `https_ingress_frontend` (listening on `192.168.1.89:443`) will forward the TCP connection to the backend (initially the worker node `192.168.10.21:443`, but ultimately reaching the Grafana service's external IP `192.168.10.100` via K3s internal routing/kube-proxy). *Self-correction: HAProxy backend should ideally point directly to the MetalLB IP and port if known and stable, or rely on worker node routing.* For simplicity, pointing to workers is common initially.
+    *   **Explanation:** Client requests for `grafana.komebacklabs.lan` go to HAProxy (`192.168.1.89`).
+HAProxy forwards ports 80/443 to the Nginx Ingress Controller's LoadBalancer IP (e.g., `192.168.10.101`).
+Nginx Ingress then routes the request based on the hostname and path to the correct internal service (Grafana).

-### Step 7.3: Create Kubernetes TLS Secret
+### Step 7.4: Create Kubernetes TLS Secret

-Store your custom certificate and key in a Kubernetes secret so the cluster can use it for TLS termination.
+This step is unchanged.
+Store your custom certificate and key in a Kubernetes secret.

-1.  **Prepare Certificate Files:** Ensure you have the following files on your client machine where you run `kubectl`:
+1.  **Prepare Certificate Files:** Ensure you have `grafana.crt` and `grafana.key` on your client machine.
-    *   `grafana.crt`: The server certificate for `grafana.komebacklabs.lan`.
-    *   `grafana.key`: The private key corresponding to the server certificate.
-    *   *(Optional but recommended)* Ensure the `.crt` file contains the full certificate chain (server cert + intermediate CA cert(s)), excluding the Root CA.

-2.  **Create the Secret:** Use `kubectl create secret tls`.
+2.  **Create the Secret:**
     ```bash
     kubectl create secret tls grafana-tls \
       --cert=path/to/your/grafana.crt \
       --key=path/to/your/grafana.key \
       -n default # Use the same namespace as Grafana
     ```
-    Replace `path/to/your/` with the actual paths to your certificate files.

 3.  **Verify Secret Creation (Optional):**
     ```bash
     kubectl get secret grafana-tls -n default
     ```

-### Step 7.4: Configure TLS Termination (Example: Using Ingress)
+### Step 7.5: Configure TLS Termination via Nginx Ingress

-While you could configure Grafana itself for TLS, the standard Kubernetes way is to use an Ingress controller.
-K3s includes Traefik by default.
-Let's create an Ingress resource to manage TLS for Grafana.
+Create an Ingress resource that tells the Nginx Ingress Controller how to handle requests for `grafana.komebacklabs.lan`.

 1.  **Create Ingress Manifest (`grafana-ingress.yaml`):** Create this file on your client machine.
+Note the addition of `ingressClassName`.

     ```yaml
     # grafana-ingress.yaml